robert0628/freedomblitz-cloudstrapi/README.md

 yarn build
 ```

+## Database setup

+Make sure to copy .env.example variables to .env file
+Then for postgres connection, move to the terminal and setup this as mentioned below:

+psql -U postgres

+-> CREATE USER freedom_blitz;
+-> CREATE DATABASE freedom_blitz;
+-> ALTER USER freedom_blitz WITH LOGIN;
+-> ALTER USER freedom_blitz WITH PASSWORD '1234';
+-> GRANT ALL PRIVILEGES ON DATABASE freedom_blitz TO freedom_blitz;
+-> \c freedom_blitz postgres
+-> GRANT ALL ON SCHEMA public TO freedom_blitz;

+Now go to your client (pgAdmin or table plus) and connect to the database with above credentials
+It should work.

 ## ⚙️ Deployment

 Strapi gives you many possible deployment options for your project.
 Find the one that suits you on the [deployment section of the documentation](https://docs.strapi.io/developer-docs/latest/setup-deployment-guides/deployment.html).